-The original reason that FUM came into existence in 1974 was to address the widespread needs of people suffering in crisis situations throughout the county.
+FUM originally came into existence in 1974 to address the needs of people suffering in crisis situations throughout the county.
 Starting from a basement, this program grew into a powerful grass roots program that touches thousands of lives.
-Now the program houses a food pantry, clothing closet, and some financial assistance for families and individuals in crisis situations.
-All of this is made possible by community partners who donate non-perishable food items, new & lightly used clothing, household goods, and money.
-For the past fiscal year 2011-12 we served more than 5,000 family members, and over 350 homeless clients.
+Now the program houses a food pantry, clothing closet, and limited financial assistance for families and individuals in crisis situations.
+This is made possible by community partners who donate non-perishable food items, new & lightly used clothing, household goods, and money.
+For the past fiscal year 2012/2013 we served more than 6,000 family members, and over 360 homeless clients.
 It is simply amazing what a bag of food, clothing, and a few dollars can do to change someone’s life story!

 Find-A-Friend Program (FAF)

 The FAF program started in 1982 as one of the first mentoring programs that Governor Hunt established in North Carolina.
 Since then it has flourished and added multiple afterschool components to keep at-risk youth fully motivated and enriched through wrap-around support services.
 Our program helps modify youth’s behavior positively at school, home and in the community.
 The FAF program was named a “Champion for Children” in 2009 by the Breaking the Chains of Child Abuse Committee & Child Advocacy Center.
 Serving almost 200 at-risk and court-involved youth per year, with an over 80% success rate is what the program has accomplished over the past several years.
 It costs tax payers over $125,000 per year to house 1 juvenile in confinement.
 It takes less than $1,500 to sponsor a youth for 1 full year of prevention services with FAF.
 “Our kids are our most valuable investment!”

 ** In the 2012-2013 Fiscal Year 87% of our spending went directly into program delivery!